 American Depositary Receipt (ADR): a certificate representing ownership of a specific number of shares of an international stock.
 ADRs allow U.S. investors to buy and trade shares of international companies on U.S. exchanges, rather than in overseas markets.
 ADRs trade in U.S. dollars and are bought and sold just like U.S. securities.

-American Funds®: among the nation’s largest mutual fund families, with assets of more than $900 billion and nearly 50 million shareholder accounts.
+American Funds®: among the nation’s largest mutual fund families, with assets of more than $1.2 trillion and more than 50 million shareholder accounts.
 The American Funds and the American Funds Target Date Retirement Series® are managed by Capital Research and Management CompanySM.
 Since 1931, Capital Research has invested with a long-term focus based on thorough research and attention to risk.
-The American Funds are offered through financial advisers so that shareholders can benefit from the guidance of a professional.
+The American Funds are offered through financial advisors so that shareholders can benefit from the guidance of a professional.

 American Funds Distributors, Inc.SM: the national distributor of the mutual funds managed by Capital Research and Management Company.